pflanze/csvqc/README.md

-  FastCGI, CGI, or other server integration protocol, and adding a simple HTML/JavaScript web app for the upload that can show the back stream of check failures while still uploading (to enable a manual decision to cancelling while still uploading).
+  FastCGI, CGI, or other server integration protocol, and adding a simple HTML/JavaScript web app for the upload that can show the back stream of check failures while still uploading (to enable a manual decision to cancel while still uploading).

 * If interesting for users, allow client side verification in the user's browser without upload, via WASM.